maraakate/q2dos/readme.txt

 ---------------------------------------------------------
 * Playing in a Windows 9x DOS box.
 * Several PCI sound cards like AC'97 or HDA (run with -sndpci)
+  - You can also try using SBEMU, a legacy sound blaster emulator for DOS, with your PCI sound card: https://github.com/crazii/SBEMU
 * Mouse wheel support. (see info below.)
 * Hor+ FOV scaling. (see info below.)